 Minneapolis City Mayor Jacob Frey and County Attorney, Mike Freemen both have public phone numbers available for anyone to call.
 Although you won’t be able to speak with either of them it’s important to leave a message.

 If you’re not sure what to say, keep it simple – state your name and voice your frustrations.
 The influx of messages will overwhelm the system to build more traction and show that this behavior of police enforcement won’t be accepted any longer.

 County Attorney Mike Freeman (612) 348-5550

 If you’re not feeling political, or want to show support to the family directly, George’s sister has created a GoFundMe.
-The fund will support the memorial + burial fees as well as his family, daughter, and any other financial assistance needed to seek justice.
+The fund will support memorial + burial fees.
+They will also provide his family and daughter with the financial assistance needed to seek justice.

 We also encourage you to send a card, letter of encouragement, or thoughtful message to the family at the below address:

 Attn: Adner Marcelin